electricbookworks/ebw-training/indesign-for-epub/3-styles.md

 </p>
 ~~~

-From CS4 this is a better.
-If you’ve correctly used a Table of Contents in InDesign, CS4 will give every heading (if included in your TOC style) a heading tag, e.g. `<h1>`, `<h2>` etc., with a class named for your style name.
+Since CS4, if you’ve correctly used a [Table of Contents](5-toc.html), InDesign will give every heading (if included in the saved TOC style used when you export to epub) a heading tag, e.g. `<h1>`, `<h2>` etc., with a class named for your style name.
 For instance:

 ~~~ html
 <h1 class="head_a">